Bronfman kidnapping: 2020 admission

 Shortly before his death, DeBlasio self-published a 2020 memoir, Let Justice Be Done, confessing that during the trial he had been aware the defense was a lie and that Bronfman had been an innocent victim.
 The memoir, which was self-published, did not receive much attention until an obituary writer for the New York Times followed up on a tip, read the book, did further research, and wrote a feature piece for the Times's Metro section.
 Both Byrne and Lynch had died by the time the book was published.
 DeBlasio wrote that he wanted to set the record straight that Bronfman and Lynch were not lovers and that Bronfman had not been involved in planning the kidnapping.

 Because Byrne never testified, legal experts said DeBlasio's defense was not an ethical breach, but the memoir did represent one.

 DeBlasio's daughter notified Bronfman about her father's memoir, and Bronfman emailed the New York Times to say he was glad DeBlasio acknowledged Lynch's lies.

 Samuel Bronfman II

-Samuel Bronfman II is the son of Edgar Bronfman Sr. and his first wife, Anne Loeb Bronfman.
+Samuel Bronfman II (born October 23, 1953) is the son of Edgar Bronfman Sr. and his first wife, Anne Loeb Bronfman.
 He graduated from Williams College in 1975.
 At Williams he played tennis and basketball and was the sports editor for the Williams Record; at the time of the kidnapping he had accepted a position working in sales at Sports Illustrated.
 At the time of the kidnapping he was heir to a family trust then worth $750 million.
 The fallout from the kidnapping and the accusations he'd been involved "poisoned the atmosphere forever" for him, according to Orlando.

 Bronfman married Melanie Mann in 1976; she died in 1991 of breast cancer.
 The couple had a son, Max, and a daughter, Dana.
 He later married Kelly Johnston.